milistu/DevOpsWithDocker/part_2/exercise_08/README.md

 ```bash
 touch nginx.conf
 ```
-After creating config file paste the content from exercise with right url's for frontend and backend.
+After creating the config file paste the content from the exercise with the right URL for frontend and backend.
 ```bash
 events { worker_connections 1024; }